Ostorlab/KB/TLS_INSECURE_CIPHER/description.md

-Sockets Layer / Transport Layer Security (SSL/TLS) starts by the client requesting a secure connection and presenting a list of suppored cipher suites.
+Transport Layer Security (TLS) starts by the client requesting a secure connection and presenting a list of suppored cipher suites.

 Cipher suite is a list of authentication, encryption, message authentication code (MAC) and key exchange algorithms.
 Each algorithm serve a specific role during the protocol negotiation.
 Use of a week algorithm might ciriticaly impact the security of the whole channel.